robbz/flexigin/README.md

 When the client would like to get access to this components, it simple loads the files needed and automatically bind the model to the view.
 The server should be at least able to provide one specified component or all components togheter.
-It doesn't mather how many .js, .css or .html files there are, the result is returned **concatenated** and **minified**.
+It doesn't matter how many .js, .css or .html files there are, the result is returned **concatenated** and **minified**.

 #### Examples

     /components/user/js      => all js files located in the /user folder, concatenated and minified.
     /components/profile/html => all html files located in the /user/profile folder, concatenated and minified.
-    /components/css          => all css files located in the basePath /components (including all subfolders), concatenated and minified.
+    /components/css          => all css files located in the basePath /components (including all subfolders).
-    /components/             => if no type is specified, a requests for each type ill be created.
+    /components/             => if no type is specified, a requests for each type will be created.

 ## Quick start